Ron Mark: After politics, 2020–present

-Mayor of Carterton, 2022-present
+Mayor of Carterton, 2022–2025

 Mark was re-elected as Mayor of Carterton in the 2022 New Zealand local elections.
 He ran on a campaign for more scrutiny of council operations to avoid previous "cost blowouts", also drawing attention to what he described as "some political parties...pushing for central control over everything, whether by asset stripping first or imposing more and more legislative requirements".
 He later clarified his concerns that this was [an]..."ideological drive to centralise and put everything under the control of the government", citing the Three Waters reform programme as an example of this "collectivism".
 Mark also expressed some concerns about the voting process due to high numbers of people not receiving their voting papers, or votes going missing in the mail, stating that "constitutionally...[this]...is open to questioning by every court of law."

 In August 2023, Mark expressed concern that a government review recommending that New Zealand's 67 city and district councils and 11 regional councils be reorganised into 15 regional groupings could "to a more centralised socialist viewpoint, disempowering our people."
 While serving as Mayor of Carterton between 2010 and 2014, Mark had supported the amalgamation of local government bodies.
 In April 2021, the Minister of Local Government Nanaia Mahuta had commissioned a review into the future of local government in New Zealand.
 A draft report was released on 28 October 2022 while the final report was released in July 2023.

-In early July 2024, Mayor Mark urged other local councils to consider amalgamating into larger entities due to the financial costs of the Sixth National Government's "Local Water Done Well" programme, stating "there was no room for "fiefdoms doing their own thing in the future."
+In early July 2024, Mayor Mark urged other local councils to consider amalgamating into larger entities due to the financial costs of the Sixth National Government's "Local Water Done Well" programme, stating "there was no room for fiefdoms doing their own thing in the future."
 Mayor of South Wairarapa Martin Connelly expressed disagreement with Mark, saying that "it is far too early to know what the long-term effects will be."

+Mark chose not to contest the 2025 Carterton mayoral election and was succeeded by Steve Cretney as Mayor of Carterton.